YogeshTayal/stayzilla/README.md

 # stayzilla

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.
+This project is responsive and is created using AngularJs.

-## Build & development

-Run `grunt` for building and `grunt serve` for preview.

-## Testing

-Running `grunt test` will run the unit tests with karma.
+You will need node.js to run this project.

+Follow the below mentioned steps to run it

+	$ npm install

+	$ bower install

+	$ npm install -g grunt-cli

+	$ grunt serve

+If it doesn't open a browser window then open one manually and go to http://localhost:9000/#/